Final farewell to UN's Kofi Annan at Ghana state funeral - AFP

 Annan led the UN from 1997 to 2006 and was the first from sub-Saharan Africa to do so.
 He died on August 18 aged 80 at his home in Switzerland after a short illness.

-Thousands of ordinary Ghanaians this week paid their final respects as his coffin lay in state during three days of national mourning.

-Ghana's President Nana Akufo-Addo called him "one of the truly iconic figures of modern times".
+Thousands of people have this week filed past his coffin this week during three days of national mourning for someone Ghana's President Nana Akufo-Addo called "one of the truly iconic figures of modern times".

 'Stubborn optimist'